-The origins of enterprise resource planning (ERP) date back to over a century ago.
-The ERP process consists of linking or integrating the numerous and disparate functions of an organization - both back and front office operations.
+The origins of enterprise resource planning (ERP) date back over a century.
+The ERP process consists of linking or integrating the numerous and disparate functions of an organization, both back- and front-office operations.
 Rather than relying on an incompatible, cobbled-together group of platforms, software, and spreadsheets that require manual reconciliation, you can use an ERP system.
-ERP enables disparate departments like finance, manufacturing, procurement, sales, human resources, and administration to share data in a consolidated, centralized, and reciprocal data system.
+ERP enables various departments like finance, manufacturing, procurement, sales, human resources, and administration to share data in a consolidated, centralized, and reciprocal data system.

 Who Is Using Enterprise Resource Solutions?

 In today’s competitive climate, every organization needs the ability to gather, store, and analyze data to make better decisions faster.
 Enterprise resource planning helps you standardize and simplify your data for greater agility, efficiency, and collaboration.

 You can implement an ERP system to streamline operational and administrative processes across every industry vertical, including healthcare, manufacturing, retail, government, and technology.
 ERP works to integrate disjointed processes into one data system that the entire organization can view and act upon.
 All users — from executives to CIOs to customer service reps — can access the same real-time, up-to-date, and complete user-appropriate data and information.

 Increasingly, companies that need to streamline and integrate operational functionality are turning to the nimble ERP solutions available in the current market.
 Companies need fast responses to the variances in the modern business climate and market forces to succeed and profit.